Anthony Brown Buys 100,000 Shares of Scout Security Ltd (SCT) Stock

-ILLEGAL ACTIVITY WARNING: “Anthony Brown Buys 100,000 Shares of Scout Security Ltd (SCT) Stock” was published by Macon Daily and is owned by of Macon Daily.
-If you are accessing this piece of content on another domain, it was stolen and reposted in violation of international copyright & trademark laws.
-The correct version of this piece of content can be accessed at https://macondaily.com/2019/01/02/anthony-brown-buys-100000-shares-of-scout-security-ltd-sct-stock.html.
+ILLEGAL ACTIVITY WARNING: This story was published by Macon Daily and is the property of of Macon Daily.
+If you are accessing this story on another site, it was copied illegally and republished in violation of international trademark and copyright law.
+The original version of this story can be viewed at https://macondaily.com/2019/01/07/anthony-brown-buys-100000-shares-of-scout-security-ltd-sct-stock-2.html.

 Scout Security Limited designs, manufactures, and sells various security hardware products for home security in the United States and Canada.
 It develops a self-installed wireless home security system that is controlled through a user's smartphone.
 The company's products include a hub that connects sensors and Scout's integrations; door panel that controls the systems through radio frequency identification reader and monitors main entry door activities; access sensor that detects opening and closing of doors, windows, cabinets, and safes; and motion sensor, an infrared motion sensor to monitor large rooms, hallways, and stairs.